nosdav/server/README.md

     -p or --port: The port on which the server should listen.
 Default: 3118 -r or --root: The root directory for file storage.
 Default: 'data' -s or --https: A flag to enable HTTPS.
-Default: true (HTTPS)
+Default: true (HTTPS) -m or --mode: singleuser or multiuser.
+Default:multiuser

 The server will listen for incoming requests at https://localhost:3118 if port is not set

+In multiuser mode the pubkey will be used to create per user directories beneath the root directory.

 ## API Endpoints